-- 4.16 The Bank is obliged to provide the details of the drawer of any cheque that is returned.
+- 4.15 The Customer (and anyone that has signed a cheque on behalf of the Customer) may face court action to recover any amount owed and their ability to leave the UAE could be restricted - 4.16 The Bank is obliged to provide the details of the drawer of any cheque that is returned.
 This information includes but is not limited to the drawer name, address and telephone number. - 4.17 There are also other consequences to having a cheque returned for insufficient funds, including but not limited to facing difficulties obtaining credit in the future and/or the Bank closing the Account.
 The Bank will keep a record of the number of bounced cheque returns on an Account.